Soomansh/Chess-Hub/README.md

 ## 🚀 Overview

 ChessHub is an interactive chess learning platform built with Python and Streamlit.

-The goal of ChessHub is to help players improve their understanding of chess by combining opening education, game analysis, and interactive learning tools into one application.
+The goal of ChessHub is to help players improve at every stage of the game by combining opening education, tactical training, endgame practice, game analysis, and Guess The Elo into one platform.

-Instead of only showing moves, ChessHub focuses on explaining **why moves are played**, how positions develop, and how players can improve their decision-making.
+Instead of only showing moves, ChessHub focuses on helping players understand the ideas behind chess: why moves work, how positions develop, and how to improve decision making.

 AI assistance was used during development for debugging, troubleshooting, and improving parts of the code.